Exponential growth of colored HOMFLY-PT homology: Introduction

 This deficit has been remedied by the development of \emph{link homology theories} categorifying the RT invariants, starting with Khovanov's categorification of the Jones polynomial \cite{Kho1}.
 They associate to a datum of link, Lie algebra and labelling a bi-graded vector space (usually as the homology of a graded chain complex), whose graded Euler characteristic recovers the corresponding RT invariant.
-Additionally, for every smooth cobordism between two links in $\R^3$, one can construct a linear map between the corresponding invariants, and it is expected (and proven in some cases, see e.g. \cite{Jac, BN1, Cla, Bla}) that this construction is functorial and only depends on the isotopy type of the cobordism.
-This provides a much more satisfactory answer to the question about dependence of the invariant on the underlying link than would have been possible for the original RT invariants.
-Furthermore, some of these purely combinatorial link homologies can be related to gauge-theoretic link invariants, from which they inherit strong properties, for example that Khovanov homology detects the unknot \cite{KM}, a question which is still open for the Jones polynomial.
+Additionally, for every smooth cobordism between two links in $\R^3$, one can construct a linear map between the corresponding invariants, and it is expected (and proven for fundamental representations in type A, see Ehrig--Tubbenhauer--Wedrich~\cite{ETW} and references therein) that this construction is functorial and only depends on the isotopy type of the cobordism.
+This provides a much more satisfactory framework for thinking about the dependence of the invariant on the underlying link than would have been possible for the original RT invariants.
+Furthermore, some of these purely combinatorial link homologies can be related to gauge-theoretic link invariants, with important consequences, for example a proof that Khovanov homology detects the unknot \cite{KM}, a question which is still open for the Jones polynomial.
 However, the increase in sophistication in categorified invariants is bought at the price of increased algebraic, combinatorial or geometric complexity in the definition.
 In fact, only for the simplest cases it is possible to compute link homologies directly from the definition.
 In parallel, the questions about the dependence of the invariant on the other parts of the datum become correspondingly harder and also more interesting.